morganmueller/designing-through-the-debrisphere/README.md

 #### Required Readings:
-    The required reading for this class will include
+    The required reading for this class will include Eyal Weizman